What is this subject about?

 What will I study in the second year?

-During your second year you will further explore and refine the skills you have learnt in the first year.
-With one-to-one guidance from your teachers and regular peer assessment sessions, your own ideas will be nurtured and allowed to blossom.
-We will look more closely at the relationship between film, pop videos and photography.
-Contemporary issues in Photography, such as airbrushing in magazines and the role of photojournalism in today's culture, will also be studied.
-You will be taught how to promote your work and build your own photography blog.
-Your practical photography will be accompanied by an in-depth written study of an area of photography that interests you, and is relevant to your work at that time.
+In the second year you will further explore the skills you have learnt in Year 1 and develop them with one-to-one guidance and regular peer assessment sessions; your own ideas will be nurtured and you will be encouraged to independently explore your chosen style.
+We will look closely at the relationship between films, art, music and photography.
+Contemporary issues in Photography, such as airbrushing in magazines and the role of photojournalism in today’s culture, will also be studied.
+Alongside your practical photography, you will produce a 1500 word essay, which is an integral part of coursework in the second year.

 How is the course assessed?